dylanhogg/awesome-python/categories/gamedev.md

 ### [pygamelib](https://github.com/pygamelib/pygamelib)
-pygamelib: A (not so) small python library for console (as in terminal) game development.
+A (not so) small python library for console (as in terminal) game development.
 It is developed as a framework to help learn development and python in an entertaining way.
 [https://www.pygamelib.org](https://www.pygamelib.org)
 [https://github.com/pygamelib/pygamelib](https://github.com/pygamelib/pygamelib)
 0.22 stars per week over 216 weeks